-Spanish majors are required to study abroad for at least one semester in a universityapproved program in a country where Spanish is officially spoken.
+Spanish majors are required to study abroad for at least one semester in a university-approved program in a country where Spanish is officially spoken.
 Credits earned in such a program may substitute for requirements for the major.
+A maximum of 16 semester hours per semester from courses taken abroad can apply to the Spanish major.
+Additional credits from abroad may be applied to general studies requirements, another major, or a minor as appropriate, or used as elective credit for graduation.